morris/vanilla-todo/README.md

 - **Completeness:** Update functions should render the whole component, regardless of what triggered the update.

-In effect, this means almost all DOM manipulation is done in update functions, which greatly contributes to robustness and readability of the codebase.
+This means almost all DOM manipulation is done in update functions, which greatly contributes to robustness and readability of the codebase.

 As seen above this approach is quite verbose and ugly compared to JSX, for example.
 However, it's very performant and can be further optimized by checking